lgibelli/singularity-docs/appendix.rst

 ``namespace`` is optional and defaults to ``library``.
 This is the correct namespace to use for some official containers (ubuntu for example).
 ``tag`` is also optional and will default to ``latest``

-See `Singularity and Docker <#singularity-and-docker>`_ for more detailed info on using Docker registries.
+See `Singularity and Docker <https://singularity-userdoc.readthedocs.io/en/latest/singularity_and_docker.html#singularity-and-docker>`_ for more detailed info on using Docker registries.

 ::